The Gross-Zagier-Zhang formula over function fields: Modular curves and CM points

-\end{defn} We usually omit the word ``over all finite places".
-However, distinguish the notion``infinite level structures" here and ``level structures at $\infty$" in \ref{LSI}.
-The following lemma is easy to prove. \begin{lem} The procurve $M$, excluding cusps if $D$ is split, is the moduli space of $\CB$-elliptic sheaves over $F$-schemes with infinite level structures. \end{lem} In particular, there is a natural action of $(\CB\otimes \hat\CO_F)^\times $ on $M$.
-We summarize \cite[Section 5, D)]{DriEll1} \cite[Proposition 9.3]{DriEll1} and \cite[(7.1)-(7.4)]{LLS} as follows. \begin{prop} The action of $(\CB\otimes \hat\CO_F)^\times $ on $M$ extends to a right action of $\BB_{\mathrm{f}}^\times/F^\times$ on $M$. \end{prop} Let us describe this construction in case it will be referred below.
+The following lemma is easy to prove. \begin{lem} The procurve $M$, excluding cusps if $D$ is a matrix algebra, is the moduli space of $\cD$-elliptic sheaves over $F$-schemes with infinite level structures. \end{lem} In particular, there is a natural action of $(\cD\otimes \hat\CO_F)^\times $ on $M$.
+We summarize \cite[Section 5, D)]{DriEll1} \cite[Proposition 9.3]{DriEll1} and \cite[(7.1)-(7.4)]{LLS} as follows. \begin{prop} The action of $(\cD\otimes \hat\CO_F)^\times $ on $M$ extends to a right action of $D^\times(\BA_{\mathrm{f}})$. \end{prop} Let us describe this construction since it will be referred below.